Healthcare mandates · Interoperability · AI Readiness · Operational execution

 No-PHI, BYOC demand

-Compliance tooling must run inside the organization's own perimeter — no PHI egress, no vendor data dependency, no new audit surface.
+Compliance tooling must run inside the organization's own perimeter — no PHI egress, no vendor data dependency, no audit surface you didn't already own.

 Where do you fit?